 Legal Note: The Republic of Moldova has numerous regulations on how prices must be displayed and what types of margins are legal (e.g. selling products for less than they cost you can be illegal in some places.)
 Consult your accountant to make sure your ideas are in compliance with all local rules and regulations.

-The Moldova SME Handbook is free to download and use.
+free to download and use.
 Follow the links for versions in Romanian, Russian, and English!

 Tool 4.7 Developing a Marketing Plan